Luso-Leonese War (1130–1137): Aftermath

+Alfonso VII sacked the count of Limia Rodrigo Peres Veloso and the count of Turonio Gomes Nunes for supporting Afonso Henriques.
+Rodrigo Peres Veloso was later pardoned while Gomes Nunes went into exhile north of the Pyrenees and became a cluniac monk.

 The peace did not last long: Afonso invaded Galicia again just two years later, in 1139.
 He attacked through Tuy and entered Toroño.
 Alfonso VII responded by invading Portugal and heading to the Vez with a Galician army.
 Both leaders met at the castle of Penha da Rainha.
 According to the Chronicle of the Goths, Afonso won and captured the brother of the Leonese monarch, Bermudo Pérez de Traba and other supporters of Alfonso VII.
 But, according to the Chronica Adefonsi Imperatoris, the Kingdom of Leon won the battle and the Portuguese were the ones who asked for peace.
 Whatever the case, both exchanged prisoners and returned to peace.

-This solved the problem of Portuguese independence for a very short time, since Afonso proclaimed himself king of Portugal after winning the battle of Ourique against the Almoravids in the same year.
+This solved the problem of Portuguese independence for a very short time, as Afonso proclaimed himself king of Portugal after winning the battle of Ourique against the Almoravids in the same year.
 Alfonso VII recognized him as king in 1143 by the signing of the Treaty of Zamora, under the condition that he would remain a vassal of the emperor.
 However, it was not until 1179 that Pope Alexander III recognized him as an independent king, accepting his vassalage.